fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

  2. The User MUST be informed that the Credential is available and ready to be issued.
  3. The Wallet Provider MUST NOT be informed about which Credential is available to be issued or which Credential Issuer the User needs to contact.
  4. The Wallet Instance MUST be informed about the amount of time to wait before making a new Credential request.
- 5. As, in general, an unavailability may be an unexpected event, the PID/(Q)EAA Provider MUST be able to switch on the fly between a *immediate* and an *deferred* flow.
+ 5. As, in general, an unavailability may be an unexpected event, the Credential Issuer MUST be able to switch on the fly between a *immediate* and an *deferred* flow.
 This decision MUST be taken after the authorization step.

-If PID/(Q)EAA Providers, supporting this flow, are not able to immediately issue a requested Credential, they MUST provide the Wallet Instance with an HTTP Credential Response cointaining the amount of time to wait before making a new Credential request and an identifier of the deferred issuance transaction (*transaction_id*).
+If Credential Issuers, supporting this flow, are not able to immediately issue a requested Credential, they MUST provide the Wallet Instance with an HTTP Credential Response cointaining the amount of time to wait before making a new Credential request and an identifier of the deferred issuance transaction (*transaction_id*).
 The HTTP status code MUST be *202* (see Section 15.3.3 of [:rfc:`9110`]).
 Below a non-normative example is given.

 .. code-block:: http